Do I have to be present to Enter a Plea in my Criminal Case?

 Professional Courtesy with Court Personnel

-Unlike the lawyer who has not stepped foot in the courts, your DUI attorney has gained more than just experience seeing many of these cases play out.
+Unlike the lawyer who has not stepped foot in the courts, your Chicago criminal attorney has gained more than just experience seeing many of these cases play out.
 Each time that your attorney was in the court, they become more familiar with the judges, other lawyers, and the prosecutors.
 Trying these cases allows your attorney to see exactly how each of these individuals does their job.
 There could be some judges who tend to rule in favor of the defendants, while others with a more iron fist who need to be convinced to change their ruling.

 The one advantage to having a DUI lawyer familiar with the courts is they tend to get a degree of professional courtesy from the rest of the courtroom personnel.
 Although this does not indicate favoritism, it does mean that these professionals have more respect for your attorney and that passes on to the defendant in these particular cases.